bordviz/Simple-chat-API/README.md

 ### Start the application
 1. Create a virtual environment and install dependencies
-2. Run `pip install -r` in the terminal
+2. Run `pip install -r requirements.txt` in the terminal

 ### Configuring Alembic for the asynchronous driver
 1. From the root directory, start the